Ian-Fogelman/DatabaseCowboys/collections/_projects/designing-etl-processes-in-airflow.md

 ---
 title: "ETL Processes In Airflow"
-description: "   Redesigning manual processes to be scheduled Airflow jobs that use custom Python code."
+description: "Redesigning manual processes to be scheduled Airflow jobs that use custom Python code."
 date: 2018-12-20
 weight: 1
 header_transparent: false